 Furthermore, the economic conditions which support the kind of enjoyment of wilderness by Stretton’s “natural aristocrats”, and more generally the lifestyles of many people in the affluent countries, seem implicated in the destruction and pollution which has provoked the environmental turn in the first place.
 For those in the richer countries, for instance, engaging in outdoor recreations usually involves the motor car.
 Car dependency, however, is at the heart of many environmental problems, a key factor in urban pollution, while at the same time central to the economic and military activities of many nations and corporations, for example securing and exploiting oil reserves.
 In an increasingly crowded industrialised world, the answers to such problems are pressing.
 Any adequate study of this intertwined set of problems must involve interdisciplinary collaboration among philosophers and theorists in the social as well as the natural sciences.

 Connections between environmental destruction, unequal resource consumption, poverty and the global economic order have been discussed by political scientists, development theorists, geographers and economists as well as by philosophers.
 Links between economics and environmental ethics are particularly well established.
 Work by Mark Sagoff (1988), for instance, has played a major part in bringing the two fields together.
-He argues that “as citizens rather than consumers” people are concerned about values, which cannot plausibly be reduced to mere ordered preferences or quantified in monetary terms (also see Shrader-Frechette 1987, O'Neill 1993, and Brennan 1995).
+He argues that “as citizens rather than consumers” people are concerned about values, which cannot plausibly be reduced to mere ordered preferences or quantified in monetary terms.
+Sagoff’s distinction between people as consumers and people as citizens was intended to blunt the use of cost-benefit analysis as the final arbiter in discussions about nature’s value.
+Of course, spouses take out insurance on each others’ lives.
+We pay extra for travel insurance to cover the cost of cancellation, illness, or lost baggage.
+Such actions are economically rational.
+They provide us with some compensation in case of loss.
+No-one, however, would regard insurance payments as replacing lost limbs, a loved one or even the joys of a cancelled vacation.
+So it is for nature, according to Sagoff.
+We can put dollar values on a stand of timber, a reef, a beach, a national park.
+We can measure the travel costs, the money spent by visitors, the real estate values, the park fees and all the rest.
+But these dollar measures do not tell us the value of nature any more than my insurance premiums tell you the value of a human life (also see Shrader-Frechette 1987, O’Neill 1993, and Brennan 1995).
+If Sagoff is right, cost-benefit analysis of the kind mentioned in section 5 above cannot be a basis for an ethic of sustainability any more than for an ethic of biodiversity.
 The potentially misleading appeal to economic reason used to justify the expansion of the corporate sector has also come under critical scrutiny by globalisation theorists (see Korten 1999).
 These critiques do not aim to eliminate economics from environmental thinking; rather, they resist any reductive, and strongly anthropocentric, tendency to believe that all social and environmental problems are fundamentally or essentially economic.

 - Abram, D., 1996.
 The Spell of the Sensuous, New York: Vintage Books, 1996.